popopame/KHW/Cours/Chptr1_Intro.md

 ###  Tools used
 As we said earlier , we will do it the "hard way" , so , there is no "obligatory tools" (minus the servers on wich we will deploy kubernetes) , **but**  you can use tool to help you along the way , or to speed up the process (if you wan't to restart again an you wan't to skip boring part).

 I will give you bash script and some Ansible playbook **Theses will not help you deploy the cluster** , but they might speed up tidious task (like deploying same files on distants hosts , install package ,generating certificate , ect...).
-If you do not want to use the script you can do everithing by hand.
+If you do not want to use the script you can do everything by hand.

 I also recommend using tmux , a package that can help execute the same command on differents hosts , wich will be really helpfull.
 ___